Q: Are you open all year?

 A: Believe it or not, there’s no such thing on this big green Earth.
 To be legally called “Ice Cream”, it needs to contain a defined quantity of sugar.
 What many other places call “Sugar Free Ice Cream” is technically supposed to be sold as “Sugar Free Frozen Dessert”.
 In our experience, it tastes awful, and we don’t sell it.

 We do sell a couple of flavors (Vanilla and Coffee) of “No Sugar Added” ice cream, that we make specifically for those customers with dietary concerns about sugar.
-But it does contain sugar (Lactose — milk sugar), so don’t think you can just gulp down a gallon of it without concern if you’re a diabetic, or if you have other health issues that are affected by sugar intake.
+But it does contain sugar (Lactose — natural milk sugar found in dairy products), so don’t think you can just gulp down a gallon of it without concern if you’re diabetic, or if you have other health issues that are affected by sugar intake.
 Consult with your doctor to be certain!